Prayer for National Adoption Month

 My heart also sang the hymn "Great is Thy Faithfulness" daily.
 Over and over I sang it.
 He has always been faithful, throughout eternity.
 I know it full well.

-This is our second adoption using Katie at CAC as our consultant.
+This is our second adoption using Katie as our consultant.
 Katie has been such a great partner in the adoption process.
 People often ask us if a consultant is with the extra fee, or if they could just apply to specific agencies.
 Hands down I tell them it is the most fruitful help we have received in any of our 3 adoptions.
 Katie is in our corner, she is on our team, she is for us.
 She has provided counsel, encouragement, prayer upon prayer.
 She was able to help us think well about adoption birth mother situations, how to proceed during a failed adoption.
 She grieved with us during that loss, rejoiced with us when we rejoiced.
 Even after our adoption was complete, she connected us with therapists who could help us!
 She just really loves her adoption families.
 We consider her part in our adoptions so valuable and would trust her again anytime.

 What would you tell someone who is fearful about meeting their child's birth parent(s)?

 God has grown our hearts over the last several years for birth family as we have walked through adopting our 3 children.
-At first it seems scary, there are other parents that love this child, what is the child loves them more?
+At first it seems scary, there are other parents that love this child, what if the child loves them more?
 How can we share the responsibility of loving this child?
 But God has moved in our hearts and put great love for birth family there.
 It is an honor to know and love their family.
 We are so grateful for the love and care our children's birth family have for them, and know the true blessing of that for each child.
 Adoption plans are made with love for the child.
 They are considering the child's greatest good, like our heavenly Father does for us.

 ------------------------------